-Werkraum Bregenzerwald is a craft and trade association established in 1999, uniting craftsmen of different guilds, promoting cooperation and exchange of ideas.
-Today, it consists of 85 members representing different crafts and trades such as carpentry, cabinet making, metal work, plumbing, electrical engineering, upholstery, construction, clothing, shoemaking, goldsmith and other service sectors.
+Werkraum Bregenzerwald is a craft and trade association established in 1999, uniting craftspeople of different guilds, promoting cooperation and exchange of ideas.
+Today, it consists of around 100 members representing different crafts and trades such as carpentry, cabinet making, metal work, plumbing, electrical engineering, upholstery, construction, clothing, shoemaking, goldsmith and other service sectors.
 Most workshops are small enterprises with fewer than 10 employees.
 The activities of Werkraum are financed through annual membership fees and funds from government and the EU, and regional subsidies and private sponsorships.
-Current CEO is Renate Breuß, and the Chairman of the Board is Martin Bereuter.

 Werkraum Bregenzerwald strives for sustainable development of crafts and trade of the region through:

-And cultural sustainability by preserving the quality of crafts and ensuring cultural continuity.
+cultural sustainability by preserving the quality of crafts and ensuring cultural continuity

 What started as a regional initiative now receives international acknowledgement as a model for modern craft professions.

 Chairman: Martin Bereuter

 Anton Mohr, Werner Schedler, Harald Berchtold, Michael Fetz, Tobias Sutterlüty, Gaby Fetz, Helmut Fink, Martin Greussing